April Yi Wang

 seperator

 I am a tenure-track assistant professor in the Department of Computer Science at ETH Zürich, directing the Programming, Education, and Computer-Human Interaction Lab (PEACH Lab).
 I am a core faculty member at the Institute for Intelligent Interactive Systems, and associated with the ETH AI Center.
-I am also part of ETH HCI, Swiss CHI.
+I am also a member of ETH HCI, and Swiss CHI.
+I received my PhD from School of Information at University of Michigan, advised by professors Steve Oney and Christopher Brooks.
 My main area of research is in human-computer interaction (HCI) and educational technology.
+My work seeks to help people communicate about programming more effectively by redesigning literate programming environments both in professional and educational contexts.

 Publications